zubairwazir/dev-sprint-devops-project/README.md

 ### Future Implementations

-There are quite a few implemnetations I would like to make on my project.
+There are quite a few implementations I would like to make on my project.
 However, the application was not the focus of this project.
 The main function of the project was to learn and implment a pipeline using the tools given.
 Nevertheless, to start with:

 - I would like to have included integration tests
 - I would have added more functionality for create, update and delete
-- I would have like my app to look better and more professional
+- I would have liked my app to look better and more professional
 - I would have liked to have added a date and time of purchase for the items and cost
 - I would have liked to have had the purchased items visible

 ### Author

-Author: Chasminder Bhavra
+Author: Benson A

-### Acknowledgements

-I would like to heavily acknowledge God for helping me through this challenging project.
-I would also like to acknowledge Oliver Nichols and Ryan Wright for advising me throughout the project.

-### Version

-13/08/2021 Version 1.0.0